 The "silent" installation process consists of the following two steps:

-To create a "silent installation" script file, run Setup with the two options:
+1) To install the package with creating the script file, setup.iss, run Setup with the options:

 setup -r -f1PATH\setup.iss

-With these arguments, Setup performs normal installation of the package and creates the setup.iss script file (i.e. the file you specified in the command) in the directory according to the specified path.
+With these arguments, Setup performs normal installation of the package and creates the script file you specified in the command in the directory according to the specified PATH.
 The file contains data you specified for Setup to install the package.
 (See section Running Setup above.)

-To perform secondary installation, make sure that the setup.iss file you have created at the first step is in the distributive directory (where the setup.exe file exists; if not, then copy the setup.iss file to the distributive directory) and run Setup with the following command line:
+2) To perform secondary installation, make sure that the script file created at the first step is located in the distributive directory (where the setup.exe file exists).
+If not, then copy the script file to the distributive directory, and then run Setup with the following command line:

 setup -s -wauto

-With this argument, Setup will install the package according to the setup.iss script file (Setup will search for the file in the distributive directory).
+With this argument (and without the -f1 option), Setup will install the package according to the setup.iss script file.
+Setup will search for the file in the distributive directory.